 Reformatting Linked Text in MS Word

 Although Scrivener preserves web links when compiling to .rtf, .doc., and .docx, Microsoft Word does not always correctly apply hyperlink formatting to linked text in the compiled documents.
-To force the link style in Word, select the option to "Ensure hyperlinks are colored and underlined" in Compile's Transformation settings.
+To force the link style in Word, select the option to "Ensure hyperlinks are colored and underlined" in the "Compatibility" section of the extended compile settings.

 If you are copying and pasting from Scrivener rather than compiling, you can apply the hyperlink style in Word with these steps:

 In Word, press Alt+F9 to display the field codes in the document.